sreevarshad/EXP-8-MAD/README.md

-# Ex.No:8 To create a gallery control using android studio to display images or photos.
+# Ex.No:8 To create a gallery control using android studio to display images or photos

 ### AIM: